sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 and get results more quickly, and sometimes that's the right thing to do.

 But in other cases we can do more interesting things with structural search that becomes awkward otherwise.
-For example, one result for structural search
+For example, one result for the above query
 is:

 ```c